GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/1_problem_statement.typ

 A robotic agent is evolving in a reverberant room.
 A single speech source is also present in the environment.
 The task consists of determining the relative position of a unique sound source (@fig:ssl:single_source:task).
-Although the focus will be directed towards methods that predict solely the #acr("DoA"), solutions that estimate the distance to the source have been evaluated.
+Although the focus will be directed towards methods that predict solely the #doa, solutions that estimate the distance to the source have been evaluated.

 #figure(
   image("figures/ssl_task.svg", height: 20em),